Geography of Sudan: Climate

 In some years, the arrival of the southwesterlies and their rain in central Sudan can be delayed, or they may not come at all.
-If that happens, drought and famine follow.
+When that happens, drought and famine follow.
 The decades of the 1970s and 1980s saw the southwesterlies frequently fail, with disastrous results for the Sudanese people and economy.

 Temperatures are highest at the end of the dry season when cloudless skies and dry air allow them to soar.
 The far south, however, with only a short dry season, has uniformly high temperatures throughout the year.
-In Khartoum, the warmest months are May and June, when average highs are 41 °C and temperatures can even reach 48 °C. Northern Sudan, with its short rainy season, has very high daytime temperatures year round, except for winter months in the northwest where there is some precipitation in January and February.
+In Khartoum, the warmest months are May and June, when average highs are 41 °C and temperatures can reach 48 °C. Northern Sudan, with its short rainy season, has very high daytime temperatures year round, except for winter months in the northwest where there is some precipitation in January and February.
 Conditions in highland areas are generally cooler, and the hot daytime temperatures during the dry season throughout central and northern Sudan fall rapidly after sunset.
 Lows in Khartoum average 15 °C in January and have dropped as low as 6 °C after the passing of a cool front in winter.

 The haboob, a violent dust storm, can occur in central Sudan when the moist southwesterly flow first arrives (May through July).
 The moist, unstable air forms thunderstorms in the heat of the afternoon.
 The initial downflow of air from an approaching storm produces a huge yellow/red wall of sand and clay that can temporarily reduce visibility to zero.

-Desert regions in central and northern Sudan are among the driest and the sunniest places on Earth : the sunshine duration is always uninterrupted year-round and soar to above 4,000 h in the best cases, or about 91% of the time and the sky is cloudless all the time.
+Desert regions in central and northern Sudan are among the driest and the sunniest places on Earth: the sunshine duration is always uninterrupted year-round and rise to above 4,000 hours or about 91% of the time with the sky being cloudless all the time.
 Areas around Wadi Halfa and along the Egyptian border can easily pass many years or many decades without seeing any rainfall at all.
-They are also among the hottest places during their summertime and their "wintertime" : averages high temperatures routinely exceed 40 °C (104 °F) for four to nearly six months a year to reach a maximum peak of about 45 °C (113 °F) in some places and averages high temperature remain above 24 °C (75.2 °F) in the northernmost region and above 30 °C (86 °F) in places such as Atbara or Meroe.
+They are also among the hottest places during their summertime and their "wintertime": averages high temperatures routinely exceed 40 °C (104 °F) for four to nearly six months a year to reach a maximum peak of about 45 °C (113 °F) in some places and averages high temperature remain above 24 °C (75.2 °F) in the northernmost region and above 30 °C (86 °F) in places such as Atbara or Meroe.